 LIMIT 6;

-Let’s take a look at what this would look like if we rounded based on various parameters:
+Let’s see how our results would change if we rounded based on various parameters:

 SELECT track_id, unit_price, ROUND(unit_price), ROUND(unit_price,1),ROUND(unit_price,2),ROUND(unit_price,3)